 The most powerful nations have some combination of the largest economies, international trade, military power, and diplomatic reach.
 Politicians vie to amass the most money so they can parlay their fundraising into the most votes.

 Just look at how he prepared Mary for her role in God’s sneaky counterrevolution against the devil.

-Satan appeared to win a great victory in Eden by corrupting the man and the woman God had made.… Read the rest
+Satan appeared to win a great victory in Eden by corrupting the man and the woman God had made.
+God declared that the seed of the woman would ultimately defeat him.… Read the rest

 The following passage, Philippians 2:5-11 (NIV) may be a portion of a hymn sung in the Philippian church.
 Of course, it matters less whether anyone ever sang it than whether anyone lives up to it.
 It tells us Christ Jesus’ attitude–not as the risen Lord of glory, but the humble rabbi who walked the earth teaching the unreached.
 He expects his followers to have the same attitude.